iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted141006/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Poor, at best.
+I know I have been in close proximity to many individuals who have tested positive.
+Never once have i been notified.
+There is 1 person I know for certain and I spend an extensive amount of time with.
+I should have received a notice.
+I got bubkiss.<br> :date: __2021-01-14 18:58:55__

+> IT REALLY SOUNDS LIKE THIS APP SUCKS.!!!
+Reading the reviews I DEFINITELY WOULD NOT INSTALL THIS ON MY PHONE. 👎 👎 👎 FROM AN ANDROID USER.<br> :date: __2021-01-11 21:31:10__

+> Not useful at all.
+Based on responses by the Dev, this app uses Bluetooth to communicate with other phones that have the app and are atleast 6ft from you for 15 min...that means if someone is in my 6ft circumference and has COVID but walks away before the 15 min, the app won't notify me?<br> :date: __2021-01-11 17:20:45__

 > It's my job to be next to people with the 'Rona and not once have I gotten an alert.<br> :date: __2021-01-09 03:44:53__

-> As part of my work I am considered a Essential worker and I have never once received a Alert or Notification from the application that I have be exposed to convid !
-Even though 2 of my coworkers tested Positive!
-I have self quarantined Twice, This Application is Useless!
-The Cares Act included Money for Public Health Notification and Awareness!!
-Please Fix this ASAP Hire a application developer to Turn this Application into a Real Tool !!!
-Shame on The State of CT Gov!!<br> :date: __2021-01-08 21:33:48__

 > What code do I have to enter?
 I was never given one.<br> :date: __2021-01-08 05:04:04__